 Unit identification information is provided on a model plate located to the left of the economizer.
 The plate provides the unit model number and the unit parts identification number (PID).
 The model number identifies the overall unit configuration while the PID provides information on specific optional equipment, factory provision to allow for field installation of optional equipment and differences in detailed parts.

-Configuration identification for the models covered herein are provided in the Carrier Transicold Container Unit Matrix manual, publication T-300.
-Printed copies of the T-300 may be obtained from Carrier Transicold.
-Also, a weekly updated copy may be found at the Carrier Web site, www.carrier.refrigeration.com.
+Configuration identification for the models covered herein are provided in the Carrier Transicold Container Unit Matrix that can be found at www.container.carrier.com.

 1.3 OPTION DESCRIPTIONS